 I've noticed what appears to be a wrist bone protruding on the back of my right hand.
 It's on the thumb side and closest to my forearm bones.
 I've been playing a lot of golf lately, and someone told me it was a "golf nodule."
 If so, what are golf nodules?
 Is this dangerous (it doesn't hurt right now), and do I need to do anything about it?

 It sounds like the “golf nodule” you’re describing is what medical professionals often call a tumor.
 Now, “tumor” doesn’t necessarily mean cancer.
-Tumor is just the technical term for any lump, bump, mass, cyst, or nodule on or inside your body.
-And not to worry, the vast majority of tumors (especially those found on the hand, like yours) are not cancerous — they’re benign.
-Even though it’s not necessarily dangerous, it’s a good idea to have your primary care provider take a peek at it in order to rule out any serious conditions.
-S/he can recommend treatment, if needed, or help you arrange to get it removed.
+Tumor is just the technical term for any lump, bump, mass, cyst, or nodule on or inside the body.
+And not to worry, the vast majority of tumors found on the hand (about 95 percent) are not cancerous — they’re benign.
+That said, it’s a good idea to have a health care provider take a peek at it in order to rule out any serious conditions.
+They can recommend treatment, if needed, or help you arrange to get it removed.

-Though it is unclear what causes them, there are many different types of tumors that can occur on the hand.
-Three of the most common are:
+There are many different types of tumors that can occur on the hand.
+Three of the most common (benign) varieties include:

 - Ganglion cysts, which are outgrowths of the lining of the joints or tendon sheaths.
 The thick lubricating fluid of the joint fills these cysts and makes them feel firm to the touch.
 They usually occur at the wrist (approximately where your nodule is), but they can also appear at any other joint such as the base of a finger or the knuckles.